drewrwilson/lestandsjs/README.md

 * Backend: NodeJS with restify for routes and postgres for the database.
 * Deployed on heroku

-# How do I run application locally?
+# How do I run the application locally?
 ## Frontend

 Switch to the `master` branch and run this in your code directory